 - Interstate 69 running north/south through the county center.
 This connects Allen County with Indianapolis to the south and Lansing, MI to the north. - Interstate 469 which is a bypass loop around the south, east and north sides of Fort Wayne. - US 30 passes east/west through the county.
-This continues westward to Northwest Indiana and eastward through the northern half of Ohio. - US 24 passes southeast/northwest through the County.
+This continues westward to Northwest Indiana and eastward through the northern half of Ohio.
+This passes through the City of New Haven, providing - US 24 passes southeast/northwest through the County.
 This "Fort to Port" corridor provides a route for freight to the Port of Toledo on Lake Erie. - SR 3 passes north/south through Allen County.